-Through a competitive process, the following institutions have been selected to participate in the project as funded research partners:
+Through a competitive process, the following institutions were selected to participate in the project as funded research partners:

-An additional six universities will participate in the project as affiliate partners:
+An additional six universities are participating in the project as affiliate partners:

 CGS has compiled a list of helpful resources for all institutions seeking to enhance the preparation of graduate students to confront ethical issues in international research.
 More information about the project goals and background can be found in a CGS Framework Paper written to guide the development of proposals.

 Supported by a grant from the National Science Foundation (NSF #1135345)